Kiiris/7-Styles-Personality-Test-/README.md

 *Objectives:*

 - [] Event Listeners for each instance to navigate to the following webpage and for it to track answers
-- [] Beautiful professional design!
-I wanted to work on making good styling for this particular project
+- [] Creating at least 20 questions and 10 different personalites based off questions chosen
 - [] Logic for selecting personalities based off of answers chosen
 - [] A progress bar at the top letting player know how much further they are along in the quiz

 *Posible Ideas:*
 - [] Dark mode event listener which will affect ALL html pages
 - [] Hover effect on answers that will make the design look more stylized
-- [] Links at the end that allow user to share their personality on social media!
+- [] Links at the end of results and beggining of a page that allow user to share their personality on social media!